Dental care

 Poor oral health can cause more than just bad breath.

 Gum disease (periodontitis), which can occur if gingivitis is left untreated, can lead to tooth loss.
-This occurs when plaque builds up below the gum line, causing the gum surrounding the tooth to become inflamed and reseed.
+This occurs when plaque builds up below the gum line, causing the gum surrounding the tooth to become inflamed and recede.

 Authored & Reviewed By